Russian Bombshell Anastasiya Kvitko Sizzles In Skintight Pants

-Russian bombshell Anastasiya Kvitko is an ambassador for Bang Energy, an energy drink brand, and uses her curves to advertise the energy-boosting beverage.
+Russian bombshell Anastasiya Kvitko is an ambassador for Bang Energy drink and uses her curves to advertise the energy-boosting beverage.
 The Instagram sensation recently shared a short Instagram video in which she flaunted her curves in skintight pants while walking around and posing with an energy drink in her hand.

 Throughout the video, Anastasiya has the can in her hand as she explores an outdoor area.
 The beauty is captured descending an escalator, as well as posing on a ledge overlooking a series of shops and palm trees.
 She even includes a close-up shot of the can, which is a “Heavenly Hazelnut” flavored high-protein coffee.

 Anastasiya rocked a pair of skintight khaki pants that almost looked painted on.
-The pants clung to her ample derriere, curvaceous thighs, and had a slim fit all the way down her calves.
+The pants clung to her ample derriere and curvaceous thighs and had a slim fit all the way down her calves.
 She paired the pants with a crop top in the same fabric, showing off a bit of skin and flaunting her hourglass physique.

 The Russian bombshell wore her long locks down in a sleek, straight style, and added a pair of sunglasses to accessorize.
-She wore a pair of slip-ons rather than heels, and strutted her stuff down a walkway area, thrilling her fans.
+She wore a pair of slip-ons rather than heels and strutted her stuff down a walkway area, thrilling her fans.

 In the caption of the post, Anastasiya encouraged her fans to follow the creator of the drink she was promoting in the Instagram video.
 Her latest Instagram update wasn’t the first time that Anastasiya shared content focused on the energy beverage company.